 In addition to his representation of companies in their commercial matters, Ekwan has been involved in many unique high-profile representations including defense of the CEO of one of the nation’s largest consumer electronics companies after his highly-publicized detention in China.
 After a three-year negotiation within the Chinese government and coordination with the U.S. government, Ekwan secured his release.
 The case was profiled in a Pulitzer Prize-winning New York Times article.
 Another of Ekwan’s cases involving the apparel industry became the subject of an exhibit at the Smithsonian Institution.

-His current representations include defense of the world’s largest cell phone manufacturers in a series of consumer class actions; defense of the world’s largest plastic pipe manufacturer in a $3 billion qui tam action involving over 100 plaintiffs; defense of a law firm in a class action related to loan modifications; defense of a publicly-traded bank and its officers and directors in securities claims brought by one of the bank’s largest shareholders; prosecution of claims by the majority shareholders of a large apparel company against the remaining shareholders; prosecution of claims on behalf of a Fortune 500 company against several Wall Street banks over the sale of auction rate securities; and prosecution of trade secret claims brought by a Fortune 500 hard drive manufacturer.
+His current representations include defense of the world’s largest plastic pipe manufacturer in a $3 billion qui tam action involving over 100 plaintiffs and multiple ongoing trials; defense of the company entities in the 1MDB investigation involving over $1 billion in assets; defense of a law firm in a class action related to loan modifications; defense of a publicly-traded bank and its officers and directors in securities claims brought by one of the bank’s largest shareholders; prosecution of claims by the majority shareholders of a large apparel company against the remaining shareholders; prosecution of claims on behalf of a Fortune 500 company against several Wall Street banks over the sale of auction rate securities; and prosecution of trade secret claims brought by a Fortune 500 hard drive manufacturer.

 Ekwan is among the handful of attorneys ranked individually by Chambers and Partners USA for Commercial Litigation in California.
 He has also been recognized among the select group of “California Litigation Stars” by Benchmark Litigation, the only ranking guide focusing exclusively on U.S. litigation, and among the “500 Leading Lawyers in America” by Lawdragon.
 He has been named a “Southern California Super Lawyer” by Los Angeles Magazine every year since 2004 and one of the nation’s “Best Lawyers Under 40″ by the National Asian Pacific American Bar Association, a 10,000-plus member bar organization.
 The Diversity and the Bar Magazine named Ekwan as one of its 2012 “Leading Law Firm Rainmakers.”
 His trial results have been recognized by major publications such as the Daily Journal, which named one of his wins in 2013 as a “Top Plaintiffs’ Verdicts by Impact.”
 He was an appointee to the State Bar of California’s Commission on Access to Justice and a past President of the Korean American Bar Association.
 In 2003, he was selected by the federal judges of the Central District of California to serve as one of its 33 lawyer representatives to the Ninth Circuit Judicial Conference.
 He recently completed a term as co-chair of the ABA’s Section on International Litigation.